freenode/web-7.0/content/news/2018-02-05-foss-month.md

 To celebrate Free and Open Source Software Month, [Private Internet Access](https://www.privateinternetaccess.com) is running a promotion this month, with savings of up to 62% if you take out an annual subscription [here](https://www.privateinternetaccess.com/pages/foss-month).

-We'd love to hear about, and help highlight any other similar promotions run by other companies that are doing something similar to celebrat
+We'd love to hear about, and help highlight any other similar promotions run by other companies that are doing something similar to celebrate
 FOSS month!
 Please do let us know (support@freenode.net) or via IRC if you are doing something cool, and would like us to share it with our community!